jfresh401/Sentry/README.md

+ADDED 3/9/2025: SentrySync can now be remote and wireless running even on batteries!

 ADDED 3/6/2025: SentrySync is now in Full Color!
 New files and diagram added.

 ADDED 2/24/2025: SentrySync2.ino and SentrySync3.ino work with wifi.